Best Foods for Heart Health: A Complete Guide

 Examples: Salmon, mackerel, sardines, and tuna.

-Why It’s Good: Fatty fish are rich in omega-3 fatty acids, which have been shown to reduce triglycerides, decrease inflammation, and lower the risk of arrhythmias (irregular heartbeats).
+Why It’s Good: There is no doubt that fatty fish are rich in omega-3 fatty acids, which have been shown to reduce triglycerides, decrease inflammation, and lower the risk of arrhythmias (irregular heartbeats).
 Omega-3s can also help lower blood pressure and reduce blood clotting, promoting overall heart health.

 Tip: Aim to eat fatty fish at least twice a week to get the heart-boosting benefits of omega-3s.